 Ancient Ages – Medieval Ages – Evolution in America – Moder lottery games – UK Conclude – References

-Taking a walk back in time, the history of lottery goes back to Biblical times.
+Taking a walk back in time, the history of the lottery goes back to Biblical times.
 One finds mention of lotteries in the Old Testament when games of chance were played for settling legal disputes, allocating unpopular jobs, and assigning property rights.
 There are traces of evidence of raffle games being played in ancient Greece, as per Greek mythology.

 Lotteries and sweepstakes were very much rife in the ancient civilizations of Asia.
 Especially in China and Japan, chance games served to forecast the future.
 However, after the propagation of Islam in the Middle East, the holding of sweepstakes was embargoed as the Koran completely proscribed gambling of any kind.
 Nevertheless, it was during the ancient Roman Civilization that lotteries were organized and played along somewhat similar lines as they are conducted nowadays.